Finding Money to Pay for College

 Students and their parents can file their FASFA applications as early as October 1st every year.
 The parent’s or the student’s (if considered independent) Federal Income Tax returns are also needed as part of the FASFA analysis.
 The earlier the FAFSA application is submitted, the better the student’s chances of being considered for many of the grants and scholarships.
 Late filers run the risk that grant and scholarship money will have already been awarded to the early filers.
 Remember to check your paperwork for accuracy before sending in the applications, to avoid making mistake that might eliminate your submission.

 This is a new journey for many with exciting times ahead for students and their families.
-In your search for scholarship money, consider applying for the Hawaii State FCU Lowell Kalapa Scholarship Program.
-Since 1996 we have awarded over $449,000 to some Hawaii’s best and brightest student.
-Click here to learn more about the Hawaii State FCU Lowell Kalapa Scholarship Program.
+In your search for scholarship money, consider applying for the Hawaii State FCU Scholarship Program.
+Since 1996 we have awarded over $1 million to some Hawaii’s best and brightest student.
+Learn more about our Scholarship Program.